Turn Back (song)

-"Turn Back" is a song by English rapper of Greek Cypriot descent K Koke, featuring vocals from British singer Maverick Sabre.
+"Turn Back" is a song by English rapper of Greek Cypriot descent K Koke, featuring vocals from Irish singer Maverick Sabre.
 The track was released on 23 November 2012 as a digital download in the United Kingdom.
-The song was released as the lead single from his upcoming debut studio album I Ain't Perfect (2013).
+The song was released as the lead single from his debut studio album I Ain't Perfect (2013).
 It has peaked to number 70 on the UK Singles Chart and number 7 on the UK R&B Chart.

 The song samples "Shape of My Heart" by Sting, famously sampled in "The Message" by Nas.

 Music video

 A music video to accompany the release of "Turn Back" was first released onto YouTube on 26 October 2012 at a total length of four minutes and twelve seconds.